Tokyo trading stops over system failure, China on holiday

 Tokyo trading stops over system failure, China on holidayNew

-TOKYO (AP) — Trading has been suspended on the Tokyo Stock Exchange because of a problem in the system for relaying market information.
-Most other Asian markets were closed Thursday for national holidays.
-The Tokyo Stock Exchange said trading will not resume for the rest of the day and it wasn’t clear when the problem would be fixed.
-The benchmark in Australia rose by midday.
-Other details on the Tokyo trading problem were not immediately available.
+TOKYO (AP) — Trading on the Tokyo Stock Exchange has halted due to a technical problem while most other major Asian markets were closed for national holidays.
+Benchmarks in Australia, India, Thailand and Singapore rose.
+The Japanese government spokesman said the trading disruption was under investigation and the bourse said it was working to restore operations by Friday.
 Stocks rallied on Wall Street.
 Prospects for additional support from Congress for the economy helped drive the day’s trading.
+Investors’ attention is turning to the U.S. government’s jobs report on Friday.
+Economists expect to see hiring slowed to 850,000 from 1.4 million in August.